amaranth-lang/rfcs/text/0041-fixed-point.md

   - vk2seb@: The existing modifications address this:
     - Library name: `lib.fixed`
     - Type names and shapes: signature has now been updated to use `i_bits`, `f_bits` and the explicit underlying storage in the constructor for `fixed.Shape`.
-    - We now have both `.round()` and `.truncate()`.
-I don't think using the same name for increasing and decreasing precision is so bad.
-But if you feel strongly about this we may consider:
-        - Renaming them.
-        - Disallowing increasing precision with these methods, and add a new method for precision extension .
+    - We now have `.reshape()`, which better represents increasing and decreasing precision.
+However, I'm open to new names.

 ## Future possibilities
 [future-possibilities]: #future-possibilities